 Failure of students to pay debts owed to the university may result in withholding of transcripts and registration services.
-Delinquent debts include lost keys, unpaid parking citations, fines, equipment, property damage and the like (CSU Executive Order 145).
+Delinquent debts include, but are not limited to, past due tuition and/or fees, lost keys, unpaid parking citations, fines and property loss or damage (CSU Executive Order 145).
 Students may contact Student Account Services, BH-155, regarding fee debts owed.

 Federal and state laws require that no otherwise qualified individual with a disability shall, solely by reason of their disability, be excluded from participation in, be denied the benefit of, or be subjected to discrimination under any program or activity of the university.
 Persons with disabilities must initiate requests for reasonable modification or accommodation.
 Students with disabilities who need special assistance or modification to the university’s programs and/or activities should inform the person(s) responsible for these programs and/or activities immediately upon knowing that such modification is necessary.
 Request for reasonable accommodation in academic courses should be directed to the faculty member and to the Office of Disabled Student Services, BH-270, (562) 985-5401.
 If the modification or accommodation is inappropriate or insufficient, the student should seek the assistance of the Office of Equity and Diversity, USU-301, (562) 985-8256.

 The university is undertaking the Accessible Technology Initiative (ATI) to comply with federal and state laws ensuring that individuals with disabilities can obtain classroom and administrative information provided via information technology as well as conventional printed materials.
-For further information, visit www.csulb.edu/accessibility.
+For more information, visit t www.csulb.edu/accessibility.

 The solicitation of donations by student organizations is governed by the CSULB Administrative Guidelines, Donations-Solicitation of Gifts.

-ontributions (cash, checks) must be deposited at the 49er Foundation to ensure gift acknowledgment for the donor for possible tax deduction purposes.
-For assistance in properly accepting ANY contribution (cash, check, gift-in-kind), contact the development associate, Associated Students, USU-229A, (562) 985- 2402, email@example.com, or the director of Development, Division of Student Services, (562) 985-5255.
+Contributions (cash, checks) must be deposited at the 49er Foundation to ensure gift acknowledgment for the donor for possible tax deduction purposes.
+For assistance in properly accepting ANY contribution (cash, check, gift-in-kind), contact the development associate, Associated Students, USU-229A, (562) 985- 2402, firstname.lastname@example.org, or the director of development, Division of Student Services, (562) 985-5255.
 The Center for Scholarship Information, www.csulb.edu/scholarships, has established procedures for administering scholarships and monetary awards by student organizations.
-Information is available from the Office of Student Life and Development, www.csulb.edu/studentlife.
+Information is available from the Office of Student Life and Development,www.csulb.edu/studentlife.

-This policy allows for notification to parents and legal guardians of students who are under age 21, when, after due process, the university has determined that the student has violated campus drug or alcohol-related policies (see Regulation XIX in this publication).
-For the complete policy, contact the Office of Judicial Affairs, BH-377, (562) 985-5270.
+This policy allows for notification of parents and legal guardians of students who are under age 21, when, after due process, the university has determined that the student has violated campus drug or alcohol-related policies (see Regulation XX in this publication).
+For the complete policy, contact the Office of Judicial Affairs, USU-224, (562) 985-5270.

 The Drug-Free Schools and Communities Act Amendments of 1989 (PL 101–226) require the university to notify each student and employee of campus conduct standards regarding the use of alcohol and illicit drugs, legal sanctions which apply, possible health risks and available counseling and assistance programs.
 See the CSULB Catalog for more details.